How to Protect Your ASD Child From Drowning

 1. Always assign someone to supervise kids at the pool

 When there is a large gathering, always make sure a specific person is in charge of watching your child.
 If there are multiple children, you need more eyes to make sure every child is watched properly.
 Always keep in mind that a special needs child may require more attention from you, so take this into account when planning.
-Olivier Meunier from the Lifesaving Society said parents often have a false sense of security at a gathering and assume that everybody else is watching the kids, but without assigning specific people in charge, children can drown.
+Olivier Meunier from the Lifesaving Society said parents often have a false sense of security at a gathering and assume that everybody else is watching the kids, but withou assigning specific people in charge, children can drown.

 I remember hearing about accident that happened during a large gathering where a two-year-old girl fell in the pool and drowned.
 By the time the lifeless body was noticed at the bottom of the pool, it was too late.
 When someone drowns, they do not scream because all the energy is used in an effort to breathe and try to stay afloat.
 A very young child may lack the coordination to even attempt or be able to stay afloat.

 2. Invest in a pool alarm and/or tracker

 I think that a pool alarm and a waterproof GPS tracker is also a very good investment and could really save your child’s life, especially if your child tends to wander off.

 Even if you don’t have a pool, I strongly recommend swimming lessons as soon as possible as you never know when your child will be near a body of water when you travel or visit with family and friends.
 There are amazing programs that teach babies to swim and learn how to float.
 It’s also important your child wear a lifejacket around bodies of water.
 Children with ASD do not always like to wear them because they can feel constraining, so before planning a trip, make sure that your child can tolerate the safety garments for an extended period of time.